Display Modes

 If you want to preserve only a small subset of nodes, you can select the nodes you want to keep and use the Invert Selection option to switch your selection and allow removal of large numbers of nodes.

-Explore Data Using the Force Graph
+Explore Using Force Graph

 Tip